sharma-kshitij-ks/cnn_web_scraper_using_scrapy/README.md

+# CNN Web Scraping Spider
 This Python code defines a web scraping spider using Scrapy to extract information from the CNN website and save it in a CSV file.

-##WORKING:-

-#Import necessary libraries:
+Below, is the key components and functionalities of the code:

+## Dependencies:

 scrapy: Scrapy is a Python web scraping framework.
 urljoin: Used to join relative and absolute URLs.